 1. Don’t quit the quest.

-Seek out your “thing”; you’ll know when you’ve found it.
+Seek out your “thing;” you’ll know when you’ve found it.

 I had no idea what I was doing.
-I was thirty-one years old, eight months pregnant, in a wonderful but still very new relationship, working a job that didn’t suit me.
-Mostly, I was in a rush to figure out “who I was”—quickly, before beginning my new, unexpected role of mother.
-So there I was, stirring up my first batch of deodorant in the kitchen of my tiny rental in Portland, Oregon.
+I was thirty-one years old, eight months pregnant, in a wonderful but still very new relationship, and working a job that didn’t suit me.
+Mostly, I was in a rush to figure out who I was, and quickly, before beginning my new, unexpected role of mother.
+So, there I was, stirring up my first batch of deodorant in the kitchen of my tiny rental in Portland.

 From the moment I started making, that kitchen was a disaster.
 The oils and butters gunked up every surface and the sink was a few days away from being completely clogged.
-There were crumpled up papers of discarded recipes and notes littered across the counter.
+There were crumpled-up papers of discarded recipes and notes littered across the counter.
 Essential oils and samples of my latest test batches cluttered every inch of surface space available, alongside my jars of homemade kombucha and hot sauce.
-My feet ached from standing, and I was tired after long days at my full-time job.
-As I stirred, bigger questions swirled through my head: Am I ready to be a mother?
+My feet ached from standing, and I was already tired after long days at my full-time job.
+As I stirred, bigger questions swirled around my head: Am I ready to be a mother?
 Should I stay in this job?
 Will we have enough money?
 And an old, familiar one: What’s my purpose?

 But something about the process of making put my world in order (even as it sent my kitchen into disarray).
 Only one thing was certain: the very act of creating—leaning over my kitchen stove, mixing the butters and powders and essential oils, pouring the mixture carefully into little mason jars—lit me up like nothing else had before.

 I was not one of those kids who “always knew” she was a writer or a musician or a doctor or an artist.
 I spent years thinking, “I don’t know what my passion is,” or simply, “I don’t have a passion.”
-I was searching for it but I also didn’t know where to look.
+I was searching for it, but I also didn’t know where to look.
 I kept trying to figure out where I belonged, time and again, working odd jobs, moving from one city to another, enrolling in classes, only to find myself at a lot of dead ends.
 In that Portland kitchen, I was lucky enough to discover something—and once I did, I kept at it, relentlessly.

 ***